Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Introduction

 \section{Introduction}

-Cross-lingual transfer enables models to leverage knowledge acquired in one language to perform tasks in another, and requires pre-training on multilingual corpora (e.g., \citealp{wu2019beto, ponti2018adversarial}).
-This ability underpins many of today’s advances in multilingual NLP and has been evaluated across a wide range of tasks - from syntactic parsing and POS tagging to more complex, semantics-driven tasks like question answering, language inference, and paraphrasing (see \citet{philippy-etal-2023-towards} for a comprehensive review).
+Cross-lingual transfer enables multilingual pretrained models to leverage knowledge acquired in one language to perform tasks in another (e.g., \citealp{wu2019beto, ponti2018adversarial}).
+This ability underpins many of today’s advances in multilingual NLP and has been evaluated across a wide range of tasks - from syntactic parsing and POS tagging to more complex, semantics-driven tasks like question answering, language inference, and paraphrasing (see \citet{philippy-etal-2023-towards} for a review).

-Polysemy disambiguation - despite being foundational to linguistic meaning and long-standing challenges in NLP \citep{navigli2009word, bevilacqua2021recent} - received little attention in transfer learning research.
+Polysemy disambiguation, despite being foundational to linguistic meaning and a long-standing challenge in NLP \citep{navigli2009word, bevilacqua2021recent}, has received relatively little attention in transfer learning research.
 Polysemy poses unique challenges to transfer due to its inherently language-specific nature \citep{rzymski2020database}.
 For example, while the English word mole denotes ‘a small burrowing mammal’ and ‘a skin blemish,’ its Hindi counterpart (til) refers to the latter sense but also means ‘sesame seed’.
-Such non-aligned senses across languages complicate direct transfer, which makes it an ideal testbed for evaluating the true limits of cross-lingual generalization.
+Such non-aligned senses across languages complicate direct transfer, making it an ideal testbed for evaluating the true limits of cross-lingual generalization.

 A common assumption is that multilinguality itself, set by a model's exposure to multiple languages, is key for cross-lingual transfer.
 While it is evident that models must support both source and target languages, the extent to which broader multilinguality facilitates transfer remains unclear and understudied.
-Does access to more languages intrinsically improve transfer, or do other factors \cite{philippy-etal-2023-towards}, like language similarity, or training confounds, drive the observed gains?
+Does access to more languages intrinsically improve transfer, or do other factors, such as language similarity or training setup, drive the observed gains?

 In this work, we investigate the role of multilinguality in cross-lingual transfer for two underexplored, \textbf{sense-aware tasks}: polysemy disambiguation and lexical semantic change detection.
 We examine whether multilingual fine-tuning is truly essential for successful transfer, or whether previously reported benefits stem from confounding factors.
 Our results show that multilinguality is neither necessary nor intrinsically beneficial in these settings, challenging prevailing assumptions about the mechanisms underlying multilingual transfer.